Philadelphia Mesothelioma Lawyer

 Philadelphia Naval Shipyard

 From 1801 to 1970, the U.S. Navy built many warships and support vessels at the Philadelphia Naval Shipyard.
-It served as a major repair and refit center for the Navy’s Atlantic Fleet until 1995.
+It was a major repair and refit center for the Navy’s Atlantic Fleet until 1995.

 Philadelphia acquired much of the property in the spring of 2000 and redeveloped most of it for various uses.
 Aker Solutions, which builds tankers and other commercial ships, leases the west end of the site.